No-Cook Tofu Curry in a Hurry Salad

 As I have already mentioned, this is a little spicey, but not in a hot peppery way.
 No-Cook Tofu Curry in a Hurry Salad is delightfully mellow, yet warm and savory.
 Crunchy vegetables and a sprinkling of herbs add incredible freshness to this dish!
 All of the flavors combined are so tasty that it’s hard to resist going in for seconds and third helpings!

 I thoroughly enjoyed writing the recipe for my No-Cook Tofu Curry in a Hurry Salad, and I’m happy to share that the entire experience does feel like a bit of a fairytale to me!
 I’m so confident that you’re going to enjoy making Curry in a Hurry that I suggest that you pin this recipe right now to save it and share with your closest friends!
+Oh, and when you make it, make a pot of Creamy Savory Cardamom Rice to round out your meal… but be careful… this rice has the power to make you fall in love with it and throw all other rice dishes aside.

 Finally, after you’ve tried this recipe, leave us a kind comment and tell about your experience.
 We’d love to hear how it goes!